-When you are considering studying at Edinburgh College, one of the most important issues to consider is funding and how you intend to pay for some of the costs that come with being a student.
-Get more information about funding and fees in our FAQs.
+When you are considering studying at Edinburgh College, one of the most critical issues to consider is funding and how you intend to pay for some of the costs that come with being a student.

 Funding and Fees FAQs